-We used MadMapper as a projection mapping software, but you can use other software if you prefer.
-You can download MadMapper here.
-Furthermore, you’ll also need a projector, so check out this the article on what projector to use.
+We used MadMapper as our projection mapping software, but you can use other software if you prefer.
+You can download a demo version of MadMapper here.
+If you don’t already have a projector, check out this article for suggestions about which projector to use.

-Pi Zero W is the best Raspberry Pi to use, because it is small, compact, and offers integrated WiFi.
-If you don’t have a Pi Cap, you can check out the Touch Board tutorial here, however, you won’t be able to use the Touch Board wirelessly.
+We think the Pi Zero W is the best for Raspberry Pi projection mapping, because it is small, compact, and offers integrated WiFi.
+If you don’t have a Pi Cap yet, check out our 5 Ways You Can Use Your Pi Cap here, or go and grab one from our shop.

 To begin you will need: